 Developing intercultural communication skills and international understanding among its students is a vital mission of The California State University (CSU).
-Since its inception in 1963, the CSU International Programs has contributed to this effort by providing qualified students an affordable opportunity to continue their studies abroad for a full academic year while gaining the personal experience of living in a new cultural environment.
+Since its inception in 1963, the CSU International Programs has contributed to this effort by providing qualified students an affordable opportunity to continue their studies abroad for a full academic year.
 More than 20,000 CSU students have taken advantage of this unique study option.

 To qualify for admission to the International Programs, in most programs students must have upper division or graduate standing at a CSU campus by the time of departure.
-Students at the sophomore level may, however, participate in the intensive language acquisition programs in Canada, China, France, Germany, Korea, Mexico, Sweden, and Taiwan.
+Students at the sophomore level may, however, participate in the intensive language acquisition programs or courses in Canada, China, France, Germany, Korea, Mexico, Sweden, and Taiwan.
 California Community Colleges transfer students are eligible to apply directly from their community colleges.
-Students must also possess a current cumulative grade point average of 2.75 or 3.0, depending on the program for which they apply.
-Some programs also have language study and/or other coursework prerequisites.
+Students must also possess a current cumulative grade point average of 2.75 or 3.0, depending on the program for which they apply, and must fulfill all coursework prerequisites.

 Additional information and application materials may be obtained by visiting the HSU Study Abroad website at www.humboldt.edu/goabroad, or the CSU site at www.calstate.edu/ip, or by writing to The California State University International Programs, 401 Golden Shore, Sixth Floor, Long Beach, CA 90802-4210.

 HSU no longer participates in the National Student Exchange program.
 We will no longer recruit and place HSU students at other campuses, nor will we accept students from other campuses through this program.